 Amidst these enchanting explorations emerged a flagship event known as the Mde Maka Ska Canoe Nations Gathering.
 Today, it still engages and contributes to youth and community enrichment upon the surface of the largest lake in Minnesota’s largest city, Minneapolis.
 Historically known as Mde Maka Ska, a Dakota name meaning “White Earth Lake,” it hosts hundreds of indigenous youth each year.
-Although its settler name is attached to an early 1800s American politician named John Calhoun, who owned slaves and drafted the genocidal proposal to remove thousands of indigenous peoples from their homelands, it is still named Lake Calhoun.
+Until very recently, the lake held a settler name of an early 1800s American politician named John Calhoun, who owned slaves and drafted the genocidal proposal to remove thousands of indigenous peoples from their homelands.
 Eventually, President Jackson enacted this proposal, thereby, resulting in the forced removal of thousands of indigenous peoples from the east coast of the United States to the country’s central interior.
 Thousands of indigenous peoples from five nations died upon this first Trail of Tears before their arrival in present-day Oklahoma.
 Eventually, more death marches of indigenous peoples followed.
+Today, after years of collective efforts by indigenous peoples, the ancient Dakota ancestral name: Mde Make Ska has officially been restored among the broader community.

 Concurrently, as many innovative initiatives continue to bloom across the aquatic rich region of the Minnesota, originally known as, Mnisota Makoce: The Land of Misty and Foggy Waters, Sicangu Lakota delegates have continuously journeyed to the United Nations Permanent Forum on Indigenous Issues, voicing the urgent need to protect water, water defenders, and to strengthen the implementation of indigenous human rights.
 On May 19th, 2016, Sicangu Lakota delegates provided the following intervention on water: